 Cleanupjamaicaquueens: Now, I cannot argue the fact that the leaders of my community aren't above reproach.
 We need them to do better.
 And Malcolm Smith is a prime example.
 The man is something I cannot mention in print.
 I've met several people whom should run for office, but as I stated before, the dirty business of politics prevents them from doing so.
-I notice a lot in my community, and things truly aren't as bad as you make them out to be.3 weeks ago
+I notice a lot in my community, and things truly aren't as bad as you make them out to be.2 months ago

 Cleanupjamaicaqueens: I've noticed a pattern of where yo do a majority of your filming.
 The downtown, and surrounding area's of South Jamaica, which I stated was a cesspool.
 But you also fail to mention, as I also stated much of these properties are privately owned.
 The city has little recourse, except for to fine the owners.